 Specific causes are treated.

-People with conditions involving Na retention may also benefit from loop or thiazide diuretics.
+People with conditions involving sodium retention may also benefit from loop or thiazide diuretics.
 However, diuretics should not be given only to improve the appearance caused by edema.
-When diuretics are used, K wasting can be dangerous in some patients; K-sparing diuretics (eg, amiloride, triamterene, spironolactone, eplerenone) inhibit Na reabsorption in the distal nephron and collecting duct.
-When used alone, they modestly increase Na excretion.
-Both triamterene and amiloride have been combined with a thiazide to prevent K wasting.
-An ACE inhibitor–thiazide combination also reduces K wasting.
+When diuretics are used, potassium wasting can be dangerous in some patients; potassium-sparing diuretics (eg, amiloride, triamterene, spironolactone, eplerenone) inhibit sodium reabsorption in the distal nephron and collecting duct.
+When used alone, they modestly increase sodium excretion.
+Both triamterene and amiloride have been combined with a thiazide to prevent potassium wasting.
+An ACE inhibitor–thiazide combination also reduces potassium wasting.

-In the elderly, use of drugs that treat causes of edema requires special caution, such as the following:
+In older people, use of drugs that treat causes of edema (particularly heart failure) requires special caution, such as the following:

 Starting doses low and evaluating patients thoroughly when the dose is changed

-Monitoring for orthostatic hypotension if diuretics, ACE inhibitors, angiotensin receptor blockers, or β-blockers are used
+Monitoring for orthostatic hypotension if diuretics, ACE inhibitors, angiotensin II receptor blockers, or beta-blockers are used

-Evaluating for bradycardia or heart block if digoxin, rate-limiting Ca channel blockers, or β-blockers are used
+Evaluating for bradycardia or heart block if digoxin, rate-limiting calcium channel blockers, or beta-blockers are used

 Frequently testing for hypokalemia or hyperkalemia

-Not stopping Ca channel blockers because of pedal edema, which is benign
+Not stopping calcium channel blockers because of pedal edema, which is benign

 Logging daily weight helps in monitoring clinical improvement or deterioration immensely.